JimFawcett/RustComm/README.md

   - For each Connector<P, M, L> connection, Listener<P, L> processes messages until receiving a message with MessageType::END.
 Listener<P, L>
     spawns a thread for each client connection and processes messages in P::process_message.

 In this version, P::process_message echos back message with "reply" appended as reply to sender.
-You observe that behavior in Fig. 2.
+CommProcessing supports open-ended processing capabilities as needed for applications.

 ### Goal:
 The long-term goal for RustComm is to serve as a prototyping platform for various messaging and processing strategies.
 This version defines traits: Sndr<M>, Rcvr<M>, Process<M>, Msg, and Logger.